Baking2Trees/24t2-term-project-6453/README.md

       - `compute_SHA256(data, dataLen, hash);`
       - `SHA256_hash_as_string(data, dataLen);`
       - `merkle_node_sha256_hash(hash1, hash2);`
-    - **Status:** Currently under development.
-Requires linking with OpenSSL for hashing functions.
+    - **Status:** Implemented.

   - **`comparison.cpp` / `comparison.h`**
     - **Function:** Includes functions for comparing Merkle trees between a cloud file and a local file and analyzing changes between them.
     - **Functions:**
       - Main function: `comparison(cloud_file_mt, filename);`
       - Helper function: `analyse_changes(cloud_mt, local_mt, blocks);`
-    - **Status:** Implementated, not tested (ensuring proper comparison of trees).
+    - **Status:** Implemented.

 2. **Authentication & Authorization**

+For this section, user files are based on assumptions that:

+a) User authorization is required to access and use any of the functions.
+b) All communication channels, file systems, and storage are secure against unauthorized access and tampering.

   - **`auth_management.cpp` / `auth_management.h`**
     - **Function:** Manage a list of authorized users, including adding, removing, and updating user permissions and listing users in the system.